stefangabos/Zebra_Accordion/README.md

 npm install zebra_accordion --save
 ```

-Zebra Tooltips is also available as a [Bower package](http://bower.io/).
+Zebra Accordion is also available as a [Bower package](http://bower.io/).
 To install it use:

 ```bash
 # the "--save" argument adds the plugin as a dependency in bower.json